 Recently, we read a Kings Fund paper looking at the long-term results of the NHS patient experience programme.
 There are some interesting conclusions, including that where there is long term, sustained policy focus on an area of patient care (e.g. cleanliness), consistent improvement is more likely to be achieved.

-As we work with Governments in NZ and Ireland on large scale, national programmes and as they invest in improvement initiatives at a national scale, it will be immensely interesting to monitor the impact of these activities and to carefully assess which actions have the greatest impact.
+We often work on large scale, state and national programmes and as they invest in improvement initiatives on a grand scale, it will be immensely interesting to monitor the impact of these activities and to carefully assess which actions have the greatest impact.

 What is of greater interest to us what health service providers can do to ensure their investment in patient experience measurement leads to real and demonstrable improvements for their patients.
 A Cemplicity programme produces accurate and timely feedback that frontline staff can immediately address when opportunities for improvement arise.
 Our reporting also highlights clearly what matters most to patients and where a client is performing well and poorly.
 The results provide a clear steer on what you should work on first to have the greatest impact on patient experiences.
 The critically important patient stories tell you how to fix things (or what to celebrate and emulate).
 There is no guesswork or personal opinions needed.